This tiny Caribbean island was beloved by ’80s musicians. Now it’s ready for a comeback.

 Perhaps, though, Martin might have found a way to reboot his enterprise—AIR still operates a site in the UK, after all—had a second disaster not struck just six years later.
 The locals had long learned in school that the volcano here, Soufrière Hills, which dominated the southwest centre of the pear-shaped country, was a dormant relic despite the occasional burping rumble.
 In 1995, those lessons were proved wrong.
 Rumblings continued for two years, until a major eruption in summer 1997.
 Nineteen people were killed, and two-thirds or so of Montserrat’s land—including all of its most fertile farmland, as well as the thriving capital, Plymouth—became uninhabitable, buried beneath ash and lava like a Caribbean Pompeii.

 It’s possible now to visit what remains of Plymouth, albeit with a guide, and wander around the rubble-strewn roads.
-Three-story buildings sit, poking slightly out of the ground, their interiors full of once-molten lava.
+Three-storey buildings sit, poking slightly out of the ground, their interiors full of once-molten lava.
 Entering the exclusion zone here—a no man’s land, a tropical DMZ—one notices the roads instantly become rougher, and the air starts to stink with sulfur.
 “When the eruption happened, it was so strong you had to hold your nose.
 It burned,” says guide Cecil Wade, standing in the centre of the former downtown.
 Now the only activity is the dusty thunder of trucks, which crisscross the land carrying sand mined from the volcanic ash—so much better for construction, as it’s salt-free, unlike a beachy supply.
 It’s commodity as apology, as if the volcano is trying to give back something after wrecking the locals’ lives.

 The volcano is still considered active, and its seismic movement is closely tracked via an observation post manned by staff from the University of the West Indies.
-It’s deemed safe enough, however, for the authorities to open some sections on the northern edge of the exclusion zone to visitors to explore unaccompanied, including the area around AIR Studios, for example, or the once-tony district of Richmond Hill.
+It’s deemed safe enough, however, for the authorities to open some sections on the northern edge of the exclusion zone to visitors to explore unaccompanied, including the area around AIR Studios, for example, or the once-upmarket district of Richmond Hill.
 Most of the homes there are half-hidden in the undergrowth, after 25 years of nature reclaiming the landscape.
-Occasionally, though, one shows through, gleamingly pristine—take the squat blue box, its window-sills painted egg-yolk yellow nestled amid the ruins.
+Occasionally, though, one shows through, gleamingly pristine—take the squat blue box, its window sills painted egg-yolk yellow nestled amid the ruins.
 “They can’t go back,” says Scriber Daley of the owners of these sentimental but futile renovations, which still lack electricity and running water.
 “But psychologically, in their minds?
 They have it that they might one day.
 Sometimes people now go and lie down there, sleep and rest themselves for a while.
 Just to reminisce about the past.”

 Living in the Past, Midge Ure The Gift (1985)